 DOUG ALLAN / SCIENCE PHOTO LIBRARY DOUG ALLAN / SCIENCE PHOTO LIBRARY

-Polar bear (Ursus maritimus) resting.
+Polar bear (Ursus maritimus) yawning, while lying in the snow.
 The polar bear is a solitary animal, meeting only to mate.
 It inhabits the ice floes and coastal waters of the Arctic region.
 It is an excellent swimmer, sometimes swimming many kilometres between ice floes.
 It is one of the largest land carnivores, reaching up to 2.5 metres in length and weighing over 800 kilograms.
 It is a fierce hunter, feeding on seals, fish and birds.
 It has also been known to attack and kill humans.
 Photographed in Churchill, Manitoba, Canada.

 Model release not required.
 Property release not required.